RPackageGroupProject/243GroupProject/README.md

 # GA
-an R package to implement a genetic algorithm for variable selection in regression problems
+An R package to implement a genetic algorithm for variable selection in regression problems

 ## Installation

-requires devtools
+Install directly from github.

 ```
 install_github('RPackageGroupProject/GA')
 ```

-or clone repo
+or clone repo and install.

 ```
 install('GA')